sagemath/trac_to_gh/Issue 1318.md

 # Issue 1318: [graphs] calculate eigenspaces of the graph

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1318

 Original creator: jason